Updated on 3/6/2023

 FACT: As with all eating disorders, bulimia nervosa is treatable with the right team and the right treatment approach.
-Research shows us that cognitive-behavioral-therapy (CBT), alongside working with a competent and compassionate recovery team, offers someone the best chance for recovery (6).
+Research shows us that cognitive behavioral therapy (CBT), when administered by a competent and compassionate recovery team, offers someone the best chance for recovery.

-There are many myths about bulimia out there.
-Though we have only covered a handful, it is clear that these misconceptions have real-life consequences.
-These misconceptions, when unchecked, can determine who gains access to treatment, who is considered deserving of treatment, and more.
-If we hope to treat and prevent eating disorders in the long-term, it is important that we recognize and interrogate these myths.
-Ultimately, it is important that we eradicate these myths, not only from the popular-culture narrative of eating disorders, but from our treatment centers as well.
+There are many more myths about bulimia out there.
+Though we have only covered a handful, these misconceptions have real-life consequences.
+The misconceptions, when unchecked, can determine who gains access to treatment, who is considered deserving of treatment and more.
+If we hope to treat and prevent eating disorders in the long-term, it is important that we recognize these myths and provide the facts that disprove them.

 Get Help for Bulimia and Eating Disorders

 The consequences of bulimia can be devastating or even fatal.
 If you or someone you care about is struggling with bulimia or any other eating disorder, help is available.
 Reach out to us today to learn more about our effective treatment options for bulimia and other eating disorders that are changing lives every day.